telefonicaid/fiware-sth-comet/README.md

 <pre> DB_URI=1.1.1.1:27771,1.1.1.2:27772,1.1.1.3:27773 npm start</pre>

-Of special interest is the DATA_MODEL environment variable.
-Currently, the STH component supports 3 possible data distribution models as a way to let us evaluate which of them provides the best performance.
-After running a set of performance tests currently under implementation, we will opt for one of the options.

 The STH component creates a new database for each <a href="https://forge.fiware.org/plugins/mediawiki/wiki/fiware/index.php/Publish/Subscribe_Broker_-_Orion_Context_Broker_-_User_and_Programmers_Guide#Multi_service_tenancy" target="_blank">service</a>.
 The name of these databases will be the concatenation of the DB_PREFIX environment variable and the service, using an underscore ("_") as the separator.

-Using these databases, the behavior of the STH component according to each one of the values the DATA_MODEL environment variable may have is the following:

-- "collection-per-service": The STH component creates 2 collections per <a href="https://forge.fiware.org/plugins/mediawiki/wiki/fiware/index.php/Publish/Subscribe_Broker_-_Orion_Context_Broker_-_User_and_Programmers_Guide#Entity_service_paths" target="_blank">service path</a>
-for each one of the databases, storing in these collection all the raw and aggregated data separately.
-- "collection-per-entity": The STH component creates 2 collections per <a href="https://forge.fiware.org/plugins/mediawiki/wiki/fiware/index.php/Publish/Subscribe_Broker_-_Orion_Context_Broker_-_User_and_Programmers_Guide#Entity_service_paths" target="_blank">service path</a>
-and entity duple for each one of the databases, storing in these collection the corresponding raw and aggregated data separately.
-- "collection-per-attribute": The STH component creates 2 collections per <a href="https://forge.fiware.org/plugins/mediawiki/wiki/fiware/index.php/Publish/Subscribe_Broker_-_Orion_Context_Broker_-_User_and_Programmers_Guide#Entity_service_paths" target="_blank">service path</a>,
-entity and attribute triple for each one of the databases, storing in these collection the corresponding raw and aggregated data separately.
-As as side note, just mention that the attribute type is not included in the name of the created collections since it is not provided when querying the STH using the convenience operation provided.
-This aspect is 100% aligned with the Orion Context Broker where the attribute type does not have any special semantic or effect currently.

 As already mentioned, all this configuration parameters can also be adjusted using the [`config.js`](https://github.com/telefonicaid/IoT-STH/blob/develop/config.js) file whose contents are self-explanatory.